 If I only have you for 3 seconds, remember this: Buy a top-loading, Whirlpool made, washing machine.
 (2010 models or older.
 DO NOT BUY newer Whirlpool washers that have LED lights under the timer, they are junk.)
 Yes, I said top loading.
 This is the advice I tell my closest friends and family.
-It’s been the conclusion of my experience of buying and selling close to two thousand appliances these past two years.
+It’s been the conclusion of my experience of buying and selling thousands appliances over these past years.
 If you need more proof, go to any used appliance store and see what kind of washers they sell, and also which brands they carry.